MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 This article is part of a series of tutorials that teaches you the basics of web development and Microsoft Edge DevTools.
 You gain hands-on experience by actually building your own website.
 You don't have to complete the previous tutorials before doing this one.
 [Set up your code](#set-up-your-code) shows you how to get set up.

 > [!NOTE]
 > This tutorial is designed for absolute beginners and focuses on both the **fundamentals of web development** and the basics of using DevTools to experiment with CSS.
-If you want a tutorial that only focuses on DevTools, navigate to [Get Started with Viewing and Changing CSS](../css/index.md).
+If you want a tutorial that only focuses on DevTools, see [Get started viewing and changing CSS](../css/index.md).

 At the beginning of the tutorial, your site should look like the following figure.